theonejj/ansible-zfs_on_root/README.md

         testlinux01.localdomain:
           host_name: "testlinux01"
           disk_devices: ["sda", "sdb", "sdc"]

-        testlinux01.localdomain:
+        testlinux02.localdomain:
           host_name: "testlinux02"
           disk_devices: ["sda", "nvme0n1"]

+        testlinux03.localdomain:
+          host_name: "testlinux02"
+          disk_devices: ["sda"]
+          root_partition_size: "120G"

       vars:
         # Define the default domain these hosts will use
         domain_name: "localdomain"
 ```

-* The `zfs_on_root_install_group:` block lists the hostname(s) that you intend to boot the Live CD on and perform a ZFS on Root installation.
+* `zfs_on_root_install_group:` block lists the hostname(s) that you intend to boot the Live CD on and perform a ZFS on Root installation.

+#### Inventory / Host Variables

+All of these are optional, if not provided you will be prompted to enter values if needed.

-* The `host_name:` is optional, defines the name of the new system to be built, if set here you will not be prompted for it
+* `host_name:` defines the name of the new system to be built, if set here you will not be prompted for it.
-* The `disk_device:` is optional, you can specify on command line or be prompted for it.
-This defines the name of the disk devices to use when building the ZFS pools if you know them in advance.
+* `disk_device:` defines the name of the disk devices to use when building the ZFS pools if you know them in advance.
+  * This makes reinstalls easier.
+Define unique configurations when needed.
   * When this is set you will not be prompted.
   * Default rules will make 2 devices a mirror, 3 will use a raidz1, 4 will join two mirrored vdevs into a pool (you can redefine these)
+* `root_partition_size:` allows you to specify the partition size to be used for the root pool.
+  * This is per disk device partition size (not a specification of overall pool size)
+  * By default it will allocate all remaining disk space (zero value)
+  * You can specify a specific size (positive number) such as `120G` or `+120G`
+  * Or state how much space not to use (negative number) such as `-512M`
-* The `domain_name:` under `vars:` sets the domain name that will be used for each host created.
+* `domain_name:` under `vars:` sets the domain name that will be used for each host created.
 If an individual host needs a different domain name then just add a `domain_name:` under that host.

 ---